 Helping your school get ready for your child

-Things to consider in developing a health care plan to support a child with a disability or chronic disease
+Things to consider in developing a health care plan to support a child with a disability or chronic disease to get ready for school

 When starting at a new school, many families will organise ways to support their child with all the expected changes in life; managing their new school bag, making friends, opening lunch boxes, how to tie shoe laces, and the ins and outs of playground politics.